Mediahuis Luxembourg

-Groupe Saint-Paul Luxembourg is the owner of Luxembourg's largest newspaper, Luxemburger Wort, and its news website wort.lu.
+Mediahuis Luxembourg S.A. ([ˈmeːdjɑhɑʊ̯s]), formerly Groupe Saint-Paul Luxembourg is the owner of Luxembourg's largest newspaper, Luxemburger Wort, and its news website wort.lu.
 It is based at a large centralized complex in Gasperich, in the south of Luxembourg City.

 In May 2020, Mediahuis acquired Saint-Paul Luxembourg.
+Saint-Paul changed its name to Mediahuis Luxembourg officially in July 2021.

 Furthermore, the group has other activities and products including: